APrf Niro Wellalage

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Dr. Nirosha Wellalage is an Associate Professor at the University of Adelaide, specialising in corporate finance, insurance economics, pension systems, and FinTech.
+Dr. Nirosha Wellalage is an Associate Professor at the Adelaide University, specialising in corporate finance, insurance economics, pension systems, and FinTech.
+She serves as Graduate Research Coordinator in School of Accounting and Finance at the Adelaide University.
 She holds a PhD in Corporate Governance from the University of Waikato (New Zealand), an MBA from Keele University (UK), and a BSc (First Class Honours) in Management Information Systems from the National University of Ireland, Dublin.

 Her research sits at the intersection of financial systems, social inclusion, and sustainable development, with a particular focus on how underserved populations — including women, micro-entrepreneurs, and informal sector participants — engage with formal financial systems.
 A central thread of this work examines access to long-term financial instruments, including insurance products and pension schemes, and the structural conditions that either enable or obstruct their uptake in emerging economies, directly informing policy priorities around long-term capital mobilisation, financial sector deepening, and inclusive growth.